petervanderdoes/AVH-Extended-Categories/readme.txt

 * Swedish - Svenska (sv_SE)
 * Turkish - Türkçe (tr)

 Some of the translations are incomplete.
-You can complete them or add your own language through [Launchpad](https://translations.launchpad.net/avhextendedcategories/trunk)
+Currently we're in the middle of changing the way you can help with translations.
+Keep an eye on the [website](http:///blog.avirtualhome.com) for the announcement.

 == Installation ==